In appreciation of outstanding contributions to CIP4 and JDF

 In 2018 Thomas was presented with the CIP4 Fellows Award, in appreciation of his contributions to CIP4 and JDF.

 October 15, 2014

-Our 2014 award of a fellowship was a well-deserved reward for the hard work and dedication of Steve Hiebert (Hewlett-Packard).
+Our 2014 award of a fellowship was a well-deserved reward for the hard work and dedication of Steve Hiebert (HP Inc.).
 Steve was an active member of CIP4 for many years, and was an integral contributor of the origins of the CIP4 Digital Printing.
 His experience, and defense of it, often sparked debate and guidance as we were forming our methods to handle the newly emerging field.
 Steve's experience with specifications and Digital Printing allowed us to implement portions of the specification with complete professionalism.

 A 36 year veteran Software Architect employee of HP, Steve always ensured that our implementations were technically, but also logically sound.
 If anything we were trying to attempt was not sound or on a wrong path, Steve made sure we knew.
 We are proud to have Steve's expertise as part of what is in the JDF specifications today.